 So you won’t be the flavor of this month and gone the next.

 In the non-fiction arena we’d like to see unusually innovative wine, beer, spirits, lifestyle, and business titles.
-Or anything else that catches our eye.
+Or anything else that catches our eye and feeds a reader’s intellect and curiosity.

-We are less interested in your platform—although it’s a definite plus if you have a website, blog, or whatever, and a bunch of followers to boot—than in your credibility.
-Meaning that if you have real and legitimate experience or expertise in an area or subject matter, that means more to us than a web presence with little or nothing to back it up.
+We are less interested in your platform—though it’s a definite plus if you have a website, blog, or whatever, and a bunch of followers to boot—than in your credibility.
+Meaning that if you have real and legitimate experience or expertise in an area or subject matter, that means more to us than a web presence with little to back it up.

 If you’re still reading and you have something worthwhile, either a completed fiction manuscript or an in-depth non-fiction proposal with a table of contents, sample chapters, and author bio, please DO NOT mail them to us.
 Instead, keep them in a safe place and send a brief e-mail to firstname.lastname@example.org, telling us a bit about your project and why you think it should see the light of day.
 (And NO attachments) We’d rather begin a conversation.
 We don’t like the one-shot-or-nothing query letter.
 It’s a foolish way to judge an entire work of authorship and we’d prefer not to play that game.